CrashGuardians/Road-Accident-Detection-Alert-Response/README.md

 ### Clone the repository to your local machine and open in an IDE .
 ### Install the necessary dependencies listed in the requirements file.
 ### Before running the program, you need to run the accident-classification.ipynb file which create's the model_weights.keras file.
 Then, to run this python program, you need to execute the main.py python file.

+The accident detection works by training the model on labeled images of accidents and non-accidents.
+Once trained, the model learns to recognize patterns or features in the images that distinguish between the two categories.
+After training, it can predict whether new, unseen images contain an accident or not based on what it has learned from the training data.

+The accuracy of this detection depends on the quality and quantity of the data used to train the model.

+The file **accident-classification.ipynb** contains the images and data used to train the model, as well as the necessary code for the training process.

-### Run the main application script to start monitoring for accidents.
+### Run the main application script to start monitoring for accidents (main.py) .
 ### In case of an accident, follow the on-screen instructions for emergency response actions.

 # Usage